aav7fl/website-legacy/_posts/2017-02-22-improving-jekyll-2017.md

     alt: Travis-CI build log for my Jekyll site
     height: 400
     width: 700
-published: true
+published: false
 tag: "large project"
-description: "My Jekyll website was in need of an update.
-I ending up adding tests, continuous integration (Travis-CI), Accelerated Mobile Pages, SEO improvements, and more."
+description: "My Jekyll website needed an update; so I fixed that.
+This is how I added tests, Travis-CI builds, Accelerated Mobile Pages, SEO improvements, and more."
 ---

 When I took a look at my website last year, it needed help.
 There wasn't a whole lot wrong, but there definitely were areas that needed improvement.
 For starters, I wasn't testing anything (don't judge me).
 How would I test things?
 By overkilling the project and setting up [Travis-CI](https://travis-ci.org/) of course.